stashed/docs/docs/addons/redis/helm/index.md

 - [BackupSession](/docs/concepts/crds/backupsession.md)
 - [RestoreSession](/docs/concepts/crds/restoresession.md)

 To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.
-Create `demo` namespace if you haven't created it yet.
+Create `demo` namespace if you haven't created already.

 ```bash
 $ kubectl create ns demo